phipsrick/GA2024_1/README.md

 - **Visualization**: Plotted weekly mean electricity usage, used color coding to represent different months.
 - **Analysis**:  Examined weekly patterns and seasonal variations in electricity usage, investigated similar patterns for gas usage.

+The report concludes that there are indeed discernible patterns in both electricity and gas usage, which can be attributed to seasonal changes.

 ## Contributions
 | Full Name        | Student Number | GitHub Name  |